 What is multifactor authentication?

-Why is multifactor authentication important?
+Why multifactor authentication is a must

-Although locking an account after a certain number of incorrect login attempts can help protect an organization, hackers have numerous other methods for system access and carrying out cyber attacks.
+Although locking an account after a certain number of incorrect login attempts can help protect an organization, hackers have numerous other methods for system access and carrying out cyberattacks.
 This is why a multifactor authentication process is so important, as it can help reduce security risks.

 MFA authentication methods